Wenwen Fan

 In the future, I will continue as an experience designer with a focus on empathising with users and the embodiment of the environment.
 I believe a good experience design should be context-driven, behaviorally informed and culturally relevant.

-Seaweed U - The future of food?
+Seaweed U - Seaweed Is The New Cool

 With rapidly shrinking land resources, nowadays scientists have looked into the ocean and found the new green gold—seaweed.
 It has been identified as a sustainable, nutritional superfood for future generations.
 Although seaweed is commonly seen in Asian diets such as sushi rolls and miso soup, many people in Western societies are still unfamiliar with how to cook with seaweed, some are also held back by its green and slimy food texture.